LuisAnibalVasquez/factored-datathon-2023-Big-Data-Joropo/README.md

 - Data Analytics

 ## Data Extraction
+Contains Python scripts used in the Data Engineering phase to download the data partitions hosted in Azure.

 ## Data Transformation
+Contains Python and Jupyter Notebooks used to clean and prepare the two datasets: metadata and reviews.

 ## Machine Learning
+-

 ## Data Analytics
+Link the Power BI Dashboard

 Python scripts used in the data engineering phase to download the data partitions hosted in azure